voxmedia/rich-text-ruby/README.md

 )
 ```

-A `build` lambda is called once when an element is created.
-The build lambda returns a customized node structure, or nil to render nothing.
-An `apply` lambda is called on each formatting rule applied to an element.
+A `tag` lambda is called once when an element is created.
+The tag lambda returns a customized node structure, or nil to render nothing.
+An `apply` lambda is called for each formatting rule applied to an element.
 An apply lambda does not return a value.

-**Both `build` and `apply` receive the same arguments:**
+**Both `tag` and `apply` receive the same arguments:**

-- `el`: the new [Nokogiri::XML::Node](https://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/XML/Node) instance being rendered.
-Its tag type is already set by the formatting rule.
+- `el`: the [Nokogiri::XML::Node](https://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/XML/Node) instance being rendered.
+For `tag` lambdas, this will be a new `span`.
 - `op`: the `RichText::Op` instance being rendered.
 You may references its `attributes` and `value`.
 - `ctx`: an optional context object passed via `delta.to_html(context: obj)`.
 Providing a render context allows data to be shared across all formatting functions.